abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 the *Kīṭāgiri Sutta*.
 Path and fruit are fairly ubiquitous, but I don’t have a good reference off the top of my head.

-Q: I am hoping to go to the Udon Thani and Khon Kaen areas of Thailand.
-Are there temples and teachers that you would recommend for lay practice?
-I am also curious to know the name and location of the teacher you mentioned today who has students who focus on themselves as mettā objects for so long.
-That seems appropriate for my case.

-A: That is Ajahn Maha Chatchai in Wat Pleng in Nonthaburi.
-He lives on the outskirts of Bangkok.

-Udon Thani has lots of forest monasteries with good teachers.
-There are not so many teachers that I know in the Khon Kaen area, but Udon is very rich because Ajahn Maha Boowa’s monastery is in Udon.
-There is a very strong presence there of the disciples of Ajahn Mun, of whom Ajahn Maha Boowa is one.
-Ajahn Maha Boowa has taught for so long that he has many disciples and affiliated monasteries.
-Of course, there is always a problem of language in Thailand, but there is a group of westerners at Ajahn Maha Boowa’s monastery.
-The best thing to do is to get local knowledge of good practice places in that area, as there are lots of good teachers up there.

 Q: Would you say a bit about the benefits of dwelling in loving-kindness during the dying process?
 Both for the caregiver and the person dying.